clement-lo/my-in-vitro-electrophysiology-analysis/README.md

 - Methods: Fourier and wavelet transforms, coherence analysis.
 - Outputs: Time-frequency plots, phase-amplitude coupling indices.

-## 5. Data Requirements

-This repository is designed to work with in vitro electrophysiology data typically recorded from patch-clamp or extracellular recordings.
-Ensure your data is in a standard format such as .abf, .mat, or .csv.

-- Example Data Format: We recommend .csv format for importing and processing data in Python.
-- Data Preprocessing: Raw data should be preprocessed (e.g., baseline subtraction, filtering) before analysis.

 ## 6. Running the Analyses